 - Hydrogen peroxide (3% solution) – to inducing vomiting, as instructed by a professional

-- Diphenhydramine – for allergic reactions, if directed by a vet
+- Diphenhydramine (Benadryl®) – for allergic reactions, if directed by a vet

 Other Useful Items

 It’s difficult to anticipate all the things your pet can get into while you’re out and about.
-The following items can be helpful in a variety of situations:
+Having the following items in your pet first aid kit can be helpful in a variety of situations:

 - Basket muzzle – the open basket muzzle allows dogs to pant